Canon 800D vs Olympus E-M1X

-Both the 800D and the E-M1X are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the E-M1X does not have a direct predecessor.
+The E-M1X is a recent model that features in the current product line-up of Olympus.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon 800D better than the Olympus E-M1X or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 800D: